-General Training is suitable for test takers planning to undertake non-academic training or work experience, or for emmigration purposes to Australia, Canada, New Zealand and UK.
-The General Training Module is not offered on all test dates.
+General Training is suitable for test takers planning to undertake non-academic training or work experience, or for emmigration purposes to Australia, Canada, New Zealand and the UK.
+The General Training Module may not be offered on all test dates.

-Both Academic and General Training are possible in paper-based or computer-delivered format and cover the full range of ability from low-level user to expert user of English.
+Both Academic and General Training are available either on paper or computer and cover the full range of ability from low-level user to expert user of English.

 Test takers are tested in four sections: Listening, Reading, Writing and Speaking.

-We run two paper-based sessions per month and weekly computer-delivered ones at The London Exam Centre.
+We usually run two IELTS tests on computer per week at The London Exam Centre.

-The world’s most recognised English language test for work, study and migration can now be taken on computer and the we are now an authorised exam centre.
+The world’s most recognised English language test for work, study and migration can also be taken on computer and we are an authorised exam centre.

-Both the Academic and General Training modules are available with computer-delivered IELTS.
+Both the Academic and General Training modules are available as IELTS on computer.

-In CD IELTS, all the questions are displayed on a computer screen and test takers have to submit their answers using a keyboard and mouse.
+In IELTS on computer, all the questions are displayed on a computer screen and test takers have to submit their answers using a keyboard and mouse.

-They can also adjust the font, screen colour and volume according to their needs.
+Candidates can adjust the font size, screen colour and volume according to their preference.

-Even though all written skills can be done on the computer, the Speaking test is always face-to-face with a trained IELTS examiner.
+Even though all written skills can be done on the computer, the Speaking test is still face-to-face with a trained IELTS examiner.

-For CD IELTS, you receive the results in 3 to 5 days, instead of the usual 13 days.
+For IELTS on computer, you receive the results in three to five days, instead of the usual 13 days.